JaegerwaldDev/RAWR/SFPK/README.md

-# SFPK - Standardized File Package
+# PK - Package

+Or RwPK to be specific

 This is a simple archive type standard, that can store multiple files in one.
 There is no compression algorithm applied.